 First of all, turn off the campground water faucet and/or the water pump.
 Open a faucet in the coach to relieve pressure.
+Then use the cutoff valves to stop water flow before opening the canister.

-Then use the canister tool to loosen the canister.
+Use the canister tool to loosen the canister.
 Unscrew the canister.
-As it's pretty easy to spill water when opening the canister, placing a bucket underneath, or surrounding the canister with a trash bag while opening it will catch any water spills.
+As it's pretty easy to spill water when opening the canister, placing a container underneath, or surrounding the canister with a trash bag while opening it will catch any water spills.

 When closing the canister, make sure the rubber O-ring/gasket is placed correctly and is not pinched.
 Hand tighten until snug.

-Before replacing the pass-through storage wall, re-open the campground water faucet and/or turn on your water pump and check for leaks.
+Re-open the campground water faucet and/or turn on your water pump and check for leaks.